 Not only can strength training help you stay mentally strong, it may also improve physical stamina as your body changes month-to-month.
 Most importantly, prenatal exercise can help you retain muscle mass and overall fitness levels.
 Here’s everything you need to know to safely lift weights when pregnant.

 Note: If you are pregnant, always consult with your doctor or OB/GYN before starting any new workout regime.
+Our prenatal specialists have you covered.

 Stick to lighter weights or bodyweight.